jmac97/Seasonal-Clock/README.md

 The clock uses a RTC to keep track of the date and time.
 An Arduino then uses this information to display the correct information on the LCD as well as spin a stepper motor to move the dial accordingly.

-More pictures and videos can be found [here](https://mceldoon.wixsite.com/juliem/copy-of-poem-box).

 ## BOM
 * Arduino Uno
 * 20x4 LCD